luddite478/fortuned/docs/features/playback.md

 }
 ```

-This architecture provides smooth, click-free playback with efficient resource management and professional audio quality.
+This architecture provides smooth, click-free playback with efficient resource management, professional audio quality, and real-time control updates for both volume and pitch.